 Check out the Top 5 Canister Filters reviews

 HOB Filter Maintenance

 HOB filter owners should know that this filter should be cleaned once a month.
 The cleaning process is very simple.
 First of all, you will need fresh filtration media, a bucket, and a small pitcher.
 Two quarts of aquarium water should be placed in a small picture and the filter must be unplugged.
-The filter must be placed in a well-cleaned bucket, the sponge insert removed.
+The filter must be placed in a well-cleaned bucket, and the sponge insert removed.
 The cleaned or new sponge insert can be placed with the help of the pitcher.
-After that, you can put the filter in place and stat using it again.
+After that, you can put the filter in place and start using it again.

 Hang on back aquarium filters, just like any other type of filter, have some advantages and disadvantages.
 However, the number of advantages greatly outweighs the number of disadvantages.
-These filters are very efficient, they are inexpensive, quiet and don’t require much maintenance.
+These filters are very efficient, they are inexpensive, quiet, and don’t require much maintenance.
 When looking for a HOB filter, it’s a smart idea to stay focused on filters made by reputable companies to make sure you get the best hang on the back filter possible.

 Thanks for reading!